-Every reputable consulting company promotes the digital transformation, but the chart which grabbed my attention is the one below (thanks, McKinsey!).
-It is the best visualization I found, and I will treat as an object of my further analysis.
+Every reputable consulting company promotes digital transformation, but the chart which grabbed my attention is the one below (thanks, McKinsey!).
+It is the best visualization I found, and I will treat it as an object of my further analysis.

 Before we start, I would like to set your expectations a bit.
-The outcome of my work here will be an executive summary of my understanding of the digital transformation followed by few more detailed posts.
+The outcome of my work here will be an executive summary of my understanding of digital transformation followed by a few more detailed posts.

-Even though the statement is quite evident, the real challenge is with the reliability of the data and availability of the tools for proper analysis.
+Even though the statement is quite evident, the real challenge is with the reliability of data and availability of the tools for proper analysis.
 That brings us yet to another point – automation.

 According to research, companies considered as digitally transformed (DT) automate everything that’s possible.
-You might think “why I should even bother with that if I have 40 people – it is easier just to hire someone and do it manually”?
+You might think “why should I even bother with that if I have 40 people – it is easier just to hire someone and do it manually”?
 Because, automation makes your service: quicker, more reliable and ready to scale up without additional labor.
 Stay up – more of the explanation comes later on.